-Yes, 30 volume developer can lighten hair alone.
+Yes, 30 volume developer (link to Amazon) can lighten hair alone.
 However, alkaline developers can do the job better.

 The reason why baking soda is used is that it is alkane.
 It will lighten your hair more than peroxide alone.
 As I already mentioned at the start, this way of lightening your hair is damaging to your hair.